K-dash/nblm-rs/docs/cli/sources.md

 }
 ```

-### Notes
+!!! tip "Source Details"
     - Use this to verify source details after adding
     - Useful for checking processing status
     - The `source-id` can be extracted from the full source name

 ## delete